 Emergency Phone Number

 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The unit of currency is the Moroccan Dirham (MAD), which is divided into 100 santimat.
 ATMs are available in the larger cities and towns, but can be unreliable; currency can be exchanged at banks or official bureaux de change, which are also widespread in major towns.
-Dirhams cannot be obtained or exchanged outside Morocco and receipts must be retained as proof of legal currency exchange, as well as in order to re-exchange money when departing.
-Major credit cards are accepted in the larger shops, hotels and restaurants.
+Dirhams cannot be obtained or exchanged outside Morocco and receipts must be retained as proof of legal currency exchange, in addition to being the only way to re-exchange money when departing.
+Major credit cards are accepted in larger shops, hotels and restaurants.

 Exchange RateNot available.

 Moroccan Embassy, Washington DC, United States: +1 202 462 7979.